apwheele/Blog_Code/Quarto/BookExample/README.md

 Note that I do not have the same fonts for the Epub (Verdana for most stuff and Lucida Console for code), and the PDF (kpfonts for most stuff and FiraMono for code).
 I think fonts that look good in one look like garbage in the other!

 For the PDF, for scientific publications with figures/tables, you should use `\raggedbottom`, which I have in the macros.tex file.
+I also set the footnote to obey the geometry of the margins, which is necessary for some printers to not have text in the bleed.

 ## Python tricks